-This is a story that makes multiple points of comparative application from the various details of the story.
+This is c.
 Ezekiel gives an allegory about a mighty eagle that broke off the top of a cedar tree and carried it to a foreign country and planted it (17:1-14).
 This represented Nebuchadnezzar carrying away the king of Judah to Babylon.
 Paul also gives a rather complicated allegory in which Sarah and Hagar are the two main characters.
-Sarah represents the city of Jerusalem that is above or spiritual freedom, whereas Hagar represents Mount Sinai and the Law and the current Jerusalem which was characterized by bondage.35 As with other dramatic language, the message of the allegory is in the specific points of comparison that are explained.
+Sarah represents the city of Jerusalem that is above or spiritual freedom, whereas Hagar represents Mount Sinai and the Law and the current Jerusalem which was characterized by bondage.
+As with other dramatic language, the message of the allegory is in the specific points of comparison that are explained.